ajcarney/DSMEditor/README.md

 ### To Install for Users (version >= 2.0.0)
 * Go to the [releases page](https://github.com/ajcarney/DSMEditor/releases) and download the latest zip or tar file for your operating system
-* Unzip the file to a known directory with write permissions so that the program can save to files
+* Unzip the file to a known directory with write permissions so that the program can save to files.
 * No need to install anything else (including java) as the program comes pre-packaged with an open-source version of the Java runtime from [Adoptium](https://adoptium.net/) (no need to mess with Oracle anymore)
 * The zip file includes an executable (.exe for windows or .sh for unix) that will start the program